 Various tests may be used to help confirm the diagnosis.
 These may include one or more of the following:

-Ultrasound of the leg
+Ultrasound scan of the leg

 A type of ultrasound called a duplex Doppler is used to show blood flow in the leg veins, and any blockage to blood flow.
 Ultrasound is useful because it is an easy, non-invasive test and may show up a DVT.
 If a DVT is found, then a PE can be assumed to be the cause of the other symptoms (such as breathlessness or chest pain).
-Treatment (with anticoagulants - see below) can be started immediately for both the DVT and the suspected PE.
+Treatment (with anticoagulant medication - see below) can be started immediately for both the DVT and the suspected PE.
 The treatment is generally the same for both.
 Further tests may be unnecessary in this situation.